Fees and Insurance

 For those who have hectic busy schedules and the thought of meeting weekly seems not do-able, I offer extended sessions and intensives so you can go longer in between and meet less often.

 Cancelation policy: You will be charged the full fee for canceled or rescheduled sessions with less than 48 hours’ notice.
-In the event of an unavoidable conflict or emergency we may be able to make other arrangement to avoid the cancelation fee.
+In the event of an unavoidable conflict or emergency, we may be able to make other arrangements to avoid the cancellation fee.

 Investment (noun):